 The role of the Fleur-de-Lys is to represent the alumni of Trinity.
 We receive regular updates from the Warden about how the College is faring, and we are there as a resource to support the Warden and his team.

-My main role as president is to chair the committee meetings, but also support the Warden and College as needed.
+My main role as chair is to chair the committee meetings, but also support the Warden and College as needed.

 The celebration of the 150th anniversary of the founding of the College is the highlight of 2022 and I hope the committee can help make this a great success.

 I loved my time at Trinity.
 I learned how to learn and made some wonderful friendships.
 I highly value both my education as well as my Trinity friends, we have now enjoyed each other’s company for over 40 years and have such a deep bond.